 Residency in Mexico

 Mexican visas and immigration procedures vary.
 The first step is to find a good immigration attorney who speaks English.
 Interview at least two and do your due diligence.
 It’s a good idea to talk with expats that have been through the bureaucracy before you.
 On the whole, though, Mexico makes it easy for expats to move.
-There are two types of immigration permits past tourist: FM3 (long-term) and FM2 (permanent).

 Health Care in Mexico